 In the summer, Independence Blue Cross RiverRink holds Summerfest, offering roller skating, mini-golf, carnival rides, and a Ferris wheel.
 This annual event typically kicks off in May and runs through Labor Day.
 In the winter, the space turns into Winterfest, a winter wonderland of twinkling lights, fire pits, and a Lodge.
 Winterfest is typically held in late November through early March.

-Tour an actual World War II submarine and a ship that saw action during the Spanish-American War.
-The Becuna patrolled the Pacific Ocean during World War II and sunk four enemy ships.
-The submarine then went on to sail the Mediterranean and Atlantic Oceans during the Korean and Vietnam wars.
-Launched in 1892, the USS Olympia is the only surviving member of the naval fleet used in the Spanish-American War and the ship’s last mission was in 1921, carrying the body of the unknown soldier from France to the U.S. Both the submarine USS Becuna and the warship USS Olympia are managed by the nearby Independence Seaport Museum, Philadelphia’s maritime museum.
-Boat rentals are available in season.
+You can also tour historic ships docked in the Delaware River.
+The Submarine Becuna patrolled the Pacific Ocean during World War II and sunk four enemy ships.
+It later sailed the Mediterranean and Atlantic Oceans during the Korean and Vietnam wars.
+Launched in 1892, the Cruiser Olympia is the only surviving member of the naval fleet used in the Spanish-American War.
+The ship’s last mission was in 1921, carrying the body of the Unknown Soldier from France to the U.S.

-Built into the shell of a century-old municipal pier, Cherry Street Pier has been redeveloped into a sprawling mixed-use public space.
+Built into the shell of a century-old municipal pier, Cherry Street Pier was redeveloped into a sprawling mixed-use public space.
 Much of the original structure has been preserved, including the original stone headhouses and exposed ceiling beams, creating a cool, industrial vibe.
-Visitors can enjoy performances, pop-up shops, food vendors and more, year-round.
+The pier serves as a collaborative creative space for artists and entrepreneurs.
+It features a performance and event space, food vendors, and pop-up shops for visitors, open year-round.